(la MI vyoo deen)

 • Appropriate use:

-HIV: Do not use as monotherapy in treatment of HIV.
+-HIV: Do not use as monotherapy in treatment of HIV.
 Treatment of HIV in patients with unrecognized/untreated HBV may lead to rapid HBV resistance; HIV-infected patients should be screened for hepatitis B prior to starting lamivudine HIV therapy.
-Lamivudine combined with emtricitabine is not recommended as a dual-NRTI combination due to similar resistance patterns and negligible additive antiviral activity; lamivudine in combination with abacavir or tenofovir is recommended as the NRTIs in a fully suppressive antiretroviral regimen.
-Do not use lamivudine/abacavir (plus efavirenz or plus atazanavir/ritonavir) in adolescent and adult HIV-1 patients with a pre-ART HIV RNA >100,000 copies/mL (HHS [adult] 2015).
+Lamivudine combined with emtricitabine is not recommended as a dual-nucleoside reverse transcriptase inhibitor (NRTI) combination due to similar resistance patterns and negligible additive antiviral activity.
+Do not use lamivudine/abacavir (plus efavirenz or plus atazanavir/ritonavir) in adolescent and adult HIV-1 patients with a pre-ART HIV RNA >100,000 copies/mL (HHS [adult] 2017).

-HIV/HBV coinfection: Lamivudine and/or tenofovir are a recommended NRTI backbone in a fully suppressive antiretroviral regimen to provide activity against both HIV and HBV (HHS [adult] 2015).
+- HIV/HBV coinfection: Lamivudine and tenofovir is a recommended NRTI backbone in a fully suppressive antiretroviral regimen to provide activity against both HIV and HBV (HHS [adult] 2017).

 All patients: Hepatic function, signs/symptoms of lactic acidosis; signs/symptoms of pancreatitis